 The total amount of financial aid offered to a student, including all scholarships and grants, cannot exceed the cost of attendance at the University of Minnesota for that aid year.
 Financial aid offers (e.g., loans, work study, scholarships, or grants) may be reduced for students whose total aid exceeds the cost of attendance.
 Additional information is available.

-Upcoming state programs
+New state programs

-- American Indian Scholars Program starting in 2023-2024
+- American Indian Scholars Program

 - This program is designed to cover tuition and certain fees for eligible students.